 From these studies we applied snowball sampling to identify additional

 topical studies that are referenced by our initial studies.
 The

-resulting sample covers 121 original research papers and six
+current sample presented by this app covers 127 original research papers and six

 We will add newly published studies regularly so that the data

 repository remains up-to-date.
 If you would like to suggest studies